 Centrus has confirmed the technical readiness of the American Centrifuge technology through a cooperative cost-sharing research, development and demonstration program with DOE.
 The RD&D program supported building, installing, operating, and testing commercial plant support systems and a 120-machine cascade that would be incorporated in the commercial plant.
 Maintaining a U.S. enrichment capability is critical to meeting future national security, energy security and nonproliferation objectives.

 Following the completion of the RD&D program, DOE instructed UT-Battelle, the management and operating contractor for Oak Ridge National Laboratory, to assist in developing a path forward for achieving a reliable and economic domestic uranium enrichment capability that promotes private sector deployment and that supports national security purposes.
 Pursuant to those instructions, ORNL chose to subcontract with Centrus.

 Centrus signed the American Centrifuge Technology Demonstration and Operations Agreement with UT-Battelle for continued research, development and demonstration of the American Centrifuge technology in furtherance of DOE’s national security objectives.
 The ACTDO Agreement is a firm fixed-price contract that provides for continued cascade operations and the continuation of core American Centrifuge research and technology activities and the furnishing of related reports to ORNL.

-In parallel, Centrus has been working to position itself financially to move forward as a stronger sponsor of the American Centrifuge project.
-However, current enrichment market conditions do not support a viable business plan for obtaining the capital needed for the commercialization of the American Centrifuge project.
+In parallel, Centrus has been working to position itself financially to move forward as a stronger sponsor of the American Centrifuge project when enrichment market conditions permit.